Aaron Evans: Youth career

+Club career

-Canberra Croatia FC
+Canberra Croatia

-Joined Canberra Croatia in 2011 commencing his senior career at 16 years old.
+Evans joined National Premier Leagues Capital Football club Canberra Croatia in 2011 commencing his senior career at 16 years old.
 During his debut season, he made 10 Premier League appearances.
 In June of the 2011 season, Evans travelled to Croatia and trained with Dinamo Zagreb for two weeks before playing with Canberra Croatia in the Croatian Club World Cup where they finished as runners-up.

 He went on to make 64 appearances for Canberra Croatia before signing with Tai Po during the 2014 season as a 19-year-old.

 During his time at Canberra Croatia, Evans trained with A-League teams Central Coast Mariners and Adelaide United.
 He also spent a short period training with Sydney Olympic in the National Premier League NSW.

-Tai Po FC
+Tai Po

-On transferring to Tai Po in September 2014 he made his debut a few days later against Kitchee.
+On 5 September 2014, Evans signed his first professional contract with Hong Kong Premier League club Tai Po at 19-years old.
+Evans made his debut a few days later against Kitchee on 12 September.
 He went on to make 8 appearances for Tai Po in Premier League and Cup competitions.